gvmfhy/constitutional-seq/docs/gui_features.md

-# GenBank Tool GUI Features
+# Constitutional.seq GUI Features

 ## Overview

-The GenBank Tool GUI provides a user-friendly interface for gene sequence retrieval, built with PyQt5 for a native desktop experience across Windows, macOS, and Linux.
+The Constitutional.seq GUI provides a user-friendly interface for canonical CDS sequence retrieval for mRNA therapeutics, built with PyQt5 for a native desktop experience across Windows, macOS, and Linux.

 ## Key Features